allen0927/Stock_Trading_Application_Project/README.md

   - Update Stock Prices
   - Calculate Portfolio/Asset Values
   - Each route follows a similar format and functionality.
 Please refer to the application code for detailed specifications.

-- **Running the Application**
-  - *Run the docker-compose.yml file given with steps:*
-    - docker-compose build <- This should build the container.
-    - docker-compose up -d <- This should run the container.
-    - After that, you are able to access the application via: http://localhost:5000* docker-compose up -d.
-    - To close and delete the container:* docker-compose down
-  - *Run the vertual machine given with steps:*
-    - source setup_venv.sh
-  - *Execute the smoketest before turns on the docker and virtual machine*
-    ```Run the command to see result of smoketest:
-    - ./smoketest.sh
-  - *Execute the unit test before turns on the docker and virtual machine*
-    ```Run the command to see result of unit tests:
-    PYTHONPATH=$(pwd) pytest tests/selected_test_to_execute
-**Now you can run the pytests.**
-- **.env variable description**
-  - * API KEY: The api key for AlphaVantage that will be used for retrieving information from API